SaveNowClub/pub_docs/docs/TERMS.md

 <b>Services</b>

-<p>SaveNowClub is a platform that provides the following services to  registered users</p>
+<p>SaveNowClub is a platform that manages and organizes knowledge bases for registered users.</p>

-<ol><li>manage and organize prediction / fact information to help user to navigate through uncertainties.</li>
-<li>manage memberships of buying groups, manage subscription to deal alerts and publish Price Paid or Price Offer Records for the purpose of conducting price research on target products/services.</li></ol>

 <b>Right to the Services</b>